Home Improvement and Commercial Contractor Disputes

 What if someone was injured from the construction or renovation?

 It’s not uncommon for a property owner to be injured during construction by a contractor, or for the injuries to manifest later, such as damage from a water leak or mold related illness or damages.
 In addition, our lawyers handle all kinds of injury claims.
 Injuries are governed by negligence law, but your home improvement or other contract may limit those claims.
-Also, a lawyers should review any waiver closely as these have been disregarded by the courts in numerous instances.
+Also, a lawyer should review any waiver closely as these have been disregarded by the courts in numerous instances.

 Can I post something online about the shady or shoddy contractor?

-The answer is yes, but you have to be sure you are factually correct.
+People typing negative post online about bad experiences with renovation to property The answer is yes, but you have to be sure you are factually correct.
 Even when you are correct, you can get sued for defamation or trade disparagement if the contractor sees it differently.
 You can be sued for defamation (of the contractor personally) or trade disparagement, by his company, corporation, or LLC.
 If you feel you must speak negatively about a contractor, at least do not make any reckless statement.

 News and Legal Updates